nmshd/documentation/_pages/integrate.md

 ---
-title: Integrate Enmeshed
+title: Integrate enmeshed
 layout: collection
 permalink: /integrate
 sidebar:
-  - title: "Integrate Enmeshed"
+  - title: "Integrate enmeshed"
     nav: "docs_integrate"
 ---

-Here you find some help about how to integrate Enmeshed.
+Here you find some help about how to integrate enmeshed.